Time-Limited Subsidies: Optimal Taxation with Implications for Renewable Energy Subsidies

 Abstract: In open economies, the effectiveness of taxing a global pollutant is diminished by "pollution leakage," where some polluting activity shifts abroad as a result of the tax.
 This paper shows that the same economic conditions that lead to pollution leakage enhance the efficacy of clean subsidies.
 As a result, the optimal policy in an open economy is a combination of a pollution tax and a clean subsidy, the balance of which depends on the leakage rate.
 Furthermore, efficient corrective policy sets the sum of the tax and subsidy rates, a measure of policy ambition, equal to the marginal damages from pollution, and therefore does not depend on the leakage rate.

-Abstract: We use close elections in parliamentary democracies as natural experiments to estimate public debt levels' effects on real interest rates.
-We first estimate that an election in which no party achieves a parliamentary majority causes the debt-to-GDP ratio to increase by 17 percentage points over the following five years relative to an election in which one party barely secures a majority.
-We next estimate that real interest rates rise by a relative 99 basis points following such an election, implying that a one percentage point increase in the debt-to-GDP ratio causes a 5.8 basis point increase in real rates.
-That effect is larger than most previous estimates in the literature, suggesting the potential importance of simultaneity in the determination of real rates and government debt levels, and has important implications for the analysis of the sustainability of public debt levels.
+Abstract: We use close elections in parliamentary democracies as natural experiments to estimate public debt levels’ effects on real interest rates.
+An election in which no party achieves a majority causes the debt-to-GDP ratio to increase by 17 percentage points over the following five years relative to an election in which one party barely secures a majority.
+Real interest rates rise by a relative 99 basis points following such an election, implying that a one percentage point increase in the debt-to-GDP ratio causes a 5.8 basis point increase in real rates.
+That effect is larger than most previous estimates.

 with Dasom Ham and Catie Hausman